w3c/wai-tutorials/source/tables/irregular.html.erb.md

 ## Table with headers spanning multiple rows or columns
 {:.ex}

-In this example, some of the header cells span multiple rows or columns: the “Zodiac” row header spans 3 rows, and the “Sizes available” column header spans 3 columns. `Colspan`, `rowspan`, and `colgroup` indicate the headers that span multiple rows and columns.
+In this example, some of the header cells span multiple rows or columns: the “Zodiac” row header spans 3 rows, and the “Sizes available” column header spans 3 columns. `Colgroup` and `rowgroup` indicate the headers that span multiple rows and columns.

 A [summary](caption-summary.html) can be used to explicitly describe the layout of the table.